My Father's World, High School Level

 Ancient History and Literature

-History coverage draws heavily from the Old Testament, but includes ancient civilizations with particular focus on ancient Egypt and Greece.
+History coverage draws heavily from the Old Testament but includes ancient civilizations, with a particular focus on ancient Egypt and Greece.
 For both Ancient History and World History, MFW has timeline books for mounting timeline figures (from History through the Ages).
 Literature selections and Bible study integrate around the chronological history.
 Geography is also covered within this course in conjunction with history.
 The primary resource for history is Notgrass’s Exploring World History, which is also used with the next level.
 Other history and geography resources are Encyclopedia of the Ancient World (Usborne), and The Student Bible Atlas.

 The Literature and Composition Supplement for Ancient History and Literature from MFW is the core book for language arts.
 It is divided into four main sections: writing, grammar and style lessons; study guides for the assigned literature; answer keys; and vocabulary quizzes.
 The assignment chart in the core guide Ancient History and Literature directs students when to complete each assignment in this book since students don’t just work straight through it.
 The first section of the Supplement teaches how to write an argumentative essay.
-It continues with a number of grammar and style lessons with exercises that address basic grammar as well as the most common errors made by upper level students.
+It continues with several grammar and style lessons with exercises that address basic grammar as well as the most common errors made by upper-level students.
 Some of this might be review for some students so parents should look at the material and make adjustments if needed.
 Along with the Supplement, students will also read The Epic of Gilgamesh (a condensed version), The Cat of Bubastes, Bulfinch’s Greek and Roman Mythology, The Iliad, The Odyssey, Eric Liddell (by Catherine Swift), and the Bible.
 Study guides for the literature include vocabulary work, glossaries, recall questions, critical thinking questions, and writing assignments.
 The vocabulary quizzes are tied to the literature.

 All items are available in a discounted package from MFW.